TooFlyRyGuy/FF-Photo-Booth/STRIPE_SETUP_GUIDE.md

 - Subscription credits do NOT roll over on renewal
 - Purchased credits survive subscription cancellation
-- Event credits expire with the event pass
 - All credits stack across types
+- Image credits and SMS credits are tracked separately

 ---